tsiangsun/minimal-mistakes/_posts/2016-11-1-Amber-serial-pbs.md

 ---
-title: "Automatically submit consecutive Amber jobs"
+title: "Amber: automatically submit consecutive jobs"
 layout: single
 comments: ture
-tags: Amber MD script
+tags: Amber
 categories: programming
 ---

 Take the example of triad MD simulation on the PI state.
 The strategy is suitable for equilibration or production runs.
+All the runs are along the same single trajectory, since the initial configuration and velocities are read from the `.rst` file of previous run.

-###The follwing generic `sample-run.amber.pbs` scripts are located at `$HOME/sample/`:
+### The follwing generic `sample-run.amber.pbs` scripts are located at `$HOME/sample/`:

 ```bash
 #!/bin/bash